opentorah/opentorah/README.md

 apply plugin: 'base'
 ```

-Plugin adds to the project Gradle task `docBookData` that generates data (if configured).

 Plugin adds to the project Gradle task `processDocBook` that writes configuration files,
-substitutions DTD and XML catalog, unpacks DocBook XSLT stylesheets,
+substitutions DTD and XML catalog, unpacks DocBook XSLT stylesheets, generates data (if configured),
-installs Node and MathJax processes DocBook.
+installs Node and MathJax and processes DocBook.

 To make use of the DocBook processing in a directory-name-independent way:
 ```groovy